-It may be coming up to the end of August but it’s never too early to start thinking about your next holiday.
+It’s never too early to start thinking about your next holiday.
 I’m a firm believer in the joie du vivre, people.
 So where should be top of your list, I hear you ask?
 That’s easy – Valencia!

 Lying on the eastern coast of Spain, it’s the country’s third largest city.
 And while that may lead you to believe that it’s all hustle and bustle, that isn’t the case.
 Life seems to slow down there (in the best possible way).
 It has that characteristic laidback vibe the Spaniards are so famous for and there is most certainly no hurry or worry.